 - Studying and understanding “7 Measures of Success of Remarkable Associations,” a recent ground-breaking study that examines what separates good from remarkable associations.
 We specifically address associations’ commitment to purpose, commitment to action and commitment to analysis and feedback.

 - Using leadership tools such as public speaking to deliver your association's message and lateral and parallel thinking to define association values and mission

-Applications for the LEAP class of 2014 are closed.
 Applications for the class of 2015 will be accepted through May 1, 2014

 During the NALA 2014 Convention in Charleston, South Carolina, group presentations for the LEAP Class of 2014 will take place on Thursday, July 24 upon the conclusion of the afternoon general session.
 One group will be selected by the NALA Board of Directors to make a presentation to the NALA Membership at the annual meeting on the next day.

 Members of NALA’s Board of Directors will be heavily involved as discussion leaders.
 Specific expertise outside the Board will be sought as needed.
 Individual participants benefit from the excellent leadership training provided by this program, and NALA will gain new perspectives and insights to stimulate its future plans.

 LEAP members and discussion leaders will work together during a 12 month program and meet via web-based lectures, group discussion, and research.
 Click here for a list of the class schedule for the 2012 class.
 This will give you an idea of the schedule and specific sessions.

 Hard work notwithstanding, the fulfillment I have felt from my participation cannot be overstated.
 An important benefit is that I have become more confident in my work. -